As a legal professional dealing in both residential and commercial real estate, you navigate a unique set of risks every day.

-Some of your customers may be familiar with how title insurance can protect them against identity theft-driven title fraud and other expensive risks.
-But what they may not know is that it starts benefiting them well before close.
+Some of your clients may be familiar with how title insurance can protect them against title fraud and other expensive risks.
+But what they may not know is that the benefits start well before close.

-One thing many customers underestimate is how much time a legal professional needs for title searches, as well as the additional searches that go into due diligence.
+One thing many buyers underestimate is how much time you need for title searches, as well as the additional searches that go into your due diligence.

-This is especially true for commercial properties, which usually require all the same searches as residential ones, but can also include health and fire department searches, corporate status, bankruptcy, litigation and more.
+This is especially true for commercial properties, which usually need all the same searches as residential ones, but can also include health and fire department searches, corporate status, bankruptcy, litigation and more.

-Conducting property searches takes time you don’t always have
+Title searches take time you don’t always have

-One major benefit that title insurance brings to commercial transactions is that it can reduce the need for certain searches as part of closing.
-These searches take your time, while not generating the same revenue for your business as other, higher-value activities.
+One major benefit of title insurance for commercial transactions is that it can reduce the need for certain searches as part of closing.
+These searches take your time, while not generating the same revenue as other, higher-value activities.

-Title insurance—as well as Search Assist, for legal professionals in Ontario—helps you take that time back, and focus on what ultimately grows your business: creating a great experience for your customers.
+Title insurance—as well as Search Assist, for legal professionals in Ontario—helps you take that time back, and focus on what matters most to you and your business.

 Title search results can carry hidden risks

-The trouble with title searches on both residential and commercial properties is that, even after taking the time to complete them, they don’t always reveal a property’s hidden risks, and aren’t always accurate.
+The trouble with title searches on both residential and commercial properties is that, even after taking the time to complete them, they aren’t always accurate.

-Mistakes at government offices can introduce errors into the legal description that render a property’s title defective.
+Mistakes at government offices can introduce errors that render a property’s title defective.
 A title search can’t reveal those errors, since the problem is with the source of the information.
 The documents for some rural and remote properties aren’t yet digitized, which can add time to the closing process, and also leaves them vulnerable to physical damage.

-Hidden issues that aren’t revealed by property searches can take years to reveal themselves, and when they do—after a new land survey is later conducted, for example—they’re often expensive.
-In many cases, a defect on your customer’s title can prevent them from selling the property, or even refinancing, until it’s resolved.
+Hidden issues that aren’t revealed by property searches can take years to reveal themselves, and when they do, they’re often expensive.
+In many cases, a defect on your client’s title can prevent them from selling the property, or even refinancing, until it’s resolved.

-Title insurance helps manage those risks by providing coverage that starts before the transaction closes, and that continues for as long as your customer has an interest in the property.
+Title insurance helps manage those risks by providing coverage that starts before the transaction closes.

 Your due diligence is essential, but it’s not always enough for every risk

-That’s where having title insurance in place for each transaction becomes so important: having ordered title insurance for your customer will sometimes have made the difference between their transaction closing on time, and not closing at all.
+Your clients rely on you to make sure they can close on time, but sometimes the issues that block a property sale are completely out of your control.
+That’s where having title insurance in place for each transaction becomes so important: having ordered title insurance for your client will sometimes have made the difference between closing on time, and not closing at all.

 Consider these two scenarios: